Everything you want to know about permanent hair removal

 Can you laser red hair?

-Can you laser remove downy hair?
+Can you laser downy hair?

 I work with the Diode ICE Laser QuattroWave, the top technology for permanent hair removal.